ClickCease

 What Is Lean?
 The Dangers of Purple Drank

-You may have heard terms like “purple drank” or “sizzurp” in music or pop culture and wondered what they actually mean.
+You may have heard terms like “purple drank” or “sizzurp” in music, social media, or pop culture and wondered, what is lean?
+This term refers to a dangerous recreational drug mixture that has gained attention for its misuse and serious health risks.
 These nicknames refer to a dangerous concoction called lean, and understanding what it is and the risks it carries is the first step toward recognizing the need for help.
 It’s a mixture that seems harmless because of its sweet taste, but it contains powerful prescription drugs that can lead to serious health problems, including addiction.
 If you or someone you care about is caught in this cycle, please know that you’re not alone, and compassionate, effective help is available.

 what is lean